alanng10/class-lang/Info/Article/Source/a.md

 Source in Class lang after being read, always is known its effect.

 Source in Class lang is easy to read, as every lang element has clear syntax.

+Develop in Class lang is easy, as source in Class lang is easy to read.